eifinger/actionlint-action/README.md

 # actionlint-action

 Installs [actionlint](https://github.com/rhysd/actionlint) and runs it on all workflow files in the repository.

+**What is so special about this action?**

+* There is no official actionlint-action as discussed [here](https://github.com/rhysd/actionlint/issues/262) and [here](https://github.com/rhysd/actionlint/issues/117)
-Validates the checksum of the downloaded binary against the checksums published in the [actionlint release notes](https://github.com/rhysd/actionlint/releases).
+* Validates the Checksum: Different than other unofficial actions this one validates the checksum of the downloaded binary against the checksums published in the [actionlint release notes](https://github.com/rhysd/actionlint/releases).

 ## Usage